Andrei Borisovich Loshak: Family

-Loshak is the nephew of journalist Viktor Loshak, cousin of journalist and host of the Dozhd TV channel Anna Mongait.
+Loshak is the nephew of journalist Viktor Loshak, cousin of journalist and host of the TV Rain channel Anna Mongait.

 Loshak was married to Angela Iziaslavovna Boskis between 1995 and 2004.
 She is his third cousin.
 Boskis worked with Loshak on creating the talk show About It.

 His second wife is Irina Filippova, a screenwriter and producer.
 From their marriage he has a son, Boris (born in 2016).